Codeception/codeception.github.com/index.markdown

 Codeception power can be used for pragmatic testing of **Web Sites**, **REST** and **SOAP** APIs, Web Application based on popular **MVC Frameworks**.

-Improve your unit tests with **better subbing, mocking and database access**.
+Improve your unit tests with **better stubbing, mocking and database access**.
 And well, you don't need to learn new unit-testing framework.
 Codeception is just a thick BDD wrapper on top of **PHPUnit**, so all your tests can be run by Codeception as well.

 ### Just the best thing to start!